procf/colloids-setup/08-Gelation-and-Shearing.md

 f2py -c module_analysis.f90 -m module
 ```

-Copies of the standard Fortran and Python scripts are both available in the [hoomd4.2.1-mod repository](https://github.com/procf/hoomd4.2.1-mod)
+Copies of the standard Fortran and Python scripts for our most common analyses are available in the [hoomd4.2.1-mod repository](https://github.com/procf/hoomd4.2.1-mod/)
 <br>
 <br>
 ## Next Steps